oriiyx/paravinja-dev/posts/dealing-with-mediocrity.md

 That is where the moment came and I had to take matters into my own hands.
 It was more than want!
 I needed more!
 I wanted to be stimulated, I wanted challenge, I wanted to build stuff, I needed to feel like I am doing something that challenged me...

-Making my first life self-evaluation high on drugs - I decide that due to loving computers there was only one job for me.
+Making my first life self-evaluation high on drugs - I decide that due to loving computers there was only one job for me: Software engineering baby!

 Landing an intern role I swiftly took everything very seriously.
 I craved for that moist challenge every day!
 It felt incredible!
 Every day there was insane progress - I was learning SSH, JS, PHP, SCSS, git,... insane progress was being made!
 My first rodeo with classes was mind-blowing!
 I started seeing real world like classes, with inheritance and abstractions all over the place.